 Comprehensive Psychiatric Emergency Services Program (CPEP).

-CPEP offers 24-hour services in the Psychiatric Emergency Room.
-Individuals are assessed first by a nurse, then a physician, and treatment decisions are made regarding care.
-Based on each individual's needs, treatment is initiated and a referral for additional outpatient services is made, or the patient is admitted to one of the inpatient behavioral health units.
-The CPEP also offers an extended observation unit for patients who need crisis stabilization without requiring inpatient admission.
-Pastoral care and specialized care for those who are mentally and physically disabled is also available.
-Patients who need urgent care but not admission can walk in for an evaluation.
-Family members are counseled and connected with services as well.
-Patients are treated with kindness and respect.
+CPEP offers 24-hour services in the Psychiatric Emergency Department.
+Individuals are assessed first by a nurse, then a physician and treatment decisions are made regarding care.
+Based on each individual’s needs, treatment is initiated and a referral for additional outpatient services is made, or the patient is admitted to one of the inpatient behavioral health units.
+The CPEP also offers an extended observation unit for patients who need crisis stabilization without requiring inpatient admission, Pastoral care and specialized care for those who are mentally and physically disabled is also available, Patients who need urgent care but not admission can walk in for an evaluation.
+Family members and patients are treated with kindness and respect and are counseled and connected with services.
 Emergency services can be reached at (718) 883-3575.

 Mobile Crisis Unit.

 Mental health professionals, family or community members concerned about a loved one’s mental health can call the mobile crisis unit (a component of CPEP).
 A team consisting of a psychiatrist, psychologist and social worker can call or visit the home or workplace and make an on-site assessment.
 The team can help link the patient to treatment and provide emergency evaluation and treatment if needed.
 Please call (718) 883-4070 for assistance.